Fuel System

 Fuel Injection – Operating conditions are “read” by various sensors, a computer calculates the correct amount of fuel and controls electrically-controlled orifices (called “Injectors” – their “on” and “off” time can be varied) which provide fuel under pressure.

-Mechanical Fuel injection has been around for a long time, but Electronic Fuel Injection (EFI) really started picking up in the 1980’s.
-EFI is what you will see in everything today.
+Fuel injection went ELECTRONIC really seriously in the 1980’s.
+EFI (Electronic Fuel Injection) is what you will see in everything today.
+Diesel started going Electronic in the late 1990’s.

 EFI Principles